 - Open the Launchpad and select System Preferences.

-- Once this window is displayed, click on the Network icon and select the connection you are using (for example Wi-Fi) from the left sidebar.
+- Once opened, click on the Network icon and select the connection you are using (for example, Wi-Fi) from the left sidebar.

-- Your local IP address will be displayed alongside the name of the network you are connected to.
+- Your local IP address will show up alongside the name of the network you are connected to.